Location

 Professional highlights

-• Member, outreach committee, World Gastroenterology Organisation, 2013-present
+• Member, outreach committee, World Gastroenterology Organisation, 2013-present.

-• Member, editorial board, Hepatology journal, 2011-present
+• Member, editorial board, Hepatology, 2011-present.

-• Member, oversight committee, Network of Minority Health Research Investigators, National Institute of Diabetes and Digestive and Kidney Diseases, NIH, 2010-present; chair, oversight committee, 2013-2014
+• Member, oversight committee, Network of Minority Health Research Investigators, 2010-present.

 PROFESSIONAL DETAILS